NetworkCurator/NetworkCurator.github.io/user/annotations.md

 ![Editing cues](img/abstract_2.jpg)

 Use this text area to modify the contents of the abstract.
 Use the Preview/Edit buttons to toggle between the editable text and a preview.
 Use the 'close' link to abandon editing.
-Or use the 'Submit' button to send the new content to the database.
+Or use the 'Submit' button to save the new content in the database.

 ## Editing techniques